 - Incentive plans, performance measures and targets should be aligned to shareholders’ interest.

-- The remuneration of ED’s is be made up of base salaries, monetary incentives and fringe benefits, and is linked to the achievement of corporate performance targets.
+- The remuneration of EDs is made up of base salaries, monetary incentives and fringe benefits, and is linked to the achievement of corporate performance targets.

 RELATED PARTY TRANSACTION POLICY

-The RPTP sets out the minimum requirements and procedures that must be adhered, which include the following:
+The RPTP sets out the minimum requirements and procedures that must be adhered to which include the following:

 - The RRPT will only be entered into after taking into account the pricing, quality of product, expertise and other related factors.